 04-24-1947 Astrid Roemer – Born in Paramaribo, Suriname.
 She is a writer and teacher that lived in the Netherlands.
 The Dutch language author has published novels, drama, and poetry.
 In May 2016, she received the P.C.
 Hooft Award, a Dutch language literary lifetime achievement award.
 Her breakthrough novel On the Madness of a Woman, written in the 1970s, examined the identity and the oppression of women, which established her as a feminist writer and made her a role model for lesbians.
 In 1986, in Amsterdam, she and poet Audre Lorde participated in a public discussion.
 When asked how important is it that black women who love other women call themselves “black lesbians”, she answered, “I do not call myself ‘lesbian’ and I do not want to be called ‘lesbian’ either.
 Life is too complex for us to give names not derived from us, dirty, conditioned words, to the deepest feelings within me.
 If I love a woman, I love that one woman, and one swallow does not make a summer.”

 04-24-1952 Jean-Paul Gaultier – Born in Arcueil, Val-de-Marne, France.
 He is a French fashion designer and was the creative director of Hermès from 2003 to 2010.
 Gaultier also designed some furniture for the French furniture brand Roche Bobois.
+In 1990 his boyfriend and partner, Francis Menuge, died of AIDS-related causes.
+In 2018, Gaultier staged a cabaret show that was loosely based on his life called “Fashion Freak Show” which took place at the Folies Bergere theater in Paris.
+He announced on January 17, 2020 that his next Paris haute couture fashion show would be his last and that he was retiring from the runway.
+Gaultier is openly gay.

 04-24-1987 Jeffrey Wammes – Born in Utrecht, Netherlands.
 He is a Dutch gymnast and was the all around Dutch champion four times.
 Whammies is openly gay.
 In 2011, he appeared in an edition of Linda Magazine focused on gay athletes and stated, “There was already a lot of speculation whether or not I fell for boys or girls.
 To me it has nothing to do with sport or how I perform.
 But when I was asked to do this, I made it clear straight away how things were and that’s that.”
 He was one of 49 out LGBT athletes to compete at the 2016 Summer Olympics in Rio de Janeiro, Brazil.